jroggeman/musical-pancake/README.md

 When you're finished working, make sure to `deactivate`.

+## Notebooks
+I (Joel) sometimes use notebooks for working through a problem.
+You can check them out by running `jupyter notebook`.

 ## Tests
 Currently have tests in their own package, which makes it pretty straightforward to run them without obnoxious imports.
 Running